HERMANTONI/HERMANTONI/README.md

 You can click the Preview link to take a look at your changes.
 --->

-sebagai calon youtuber, saya sangat perlu bantuan teman teman buat angun chanel @hermantoni bantu subscribe ya teman teman :) saya akan upload video tutorial terbaru seputar elektronika https://www.youtube.com/channel/UCdnzMOtLwrzP_zzd0FXZ2iQ?sub_confirmation=1
+youtube chanel @hermantoni , subscribe please :) https://www.youtube.com/channel/UCdnzMOtLwrzP_zzd0FXZ2iQ?sub_confirmation=1